mb0/xelf-go/doc/mut.md

 Then we try to write a transformer to simplify deltas and remove order ambiguity.

 Open questions:

- * Whether to simplify or resolve mut calls to specific calls or keep the generic syntax around.
+Whether to simplify or resolve mut calls to specific calls or keep the generic syntax around.
-   * we have to think about simplifying on resolve in connection with format anyway.
+ * We have to think about simplifying on resolve in connection with format anyway.
-   * lets lean on keeping original calls intact for now.
+ * Let's lean on keeping original calls intact for now.

- * Do we allow only cat and append variants for multiple plain args?
+Do we allow only cat and append variants for multiple plain args?
-   * We would minimize special rules to two reasonable and practical cases we often use an, that only have a unintuitive alternative syntax with mirror ops.
+ * We would minimize special rules to two reasonable and practical cases we often use, that only have a unintuitive alternative syntax with mirror ops.
  * We would drop the sugar to add numbers, but writing `(1 2 3)` instead of `(add 1 2 3)` is not
    as useful as cat and append sugar and might even be confusing.
  * This would allow us to keep assign sugar to `(. $v)` for all values except str and list.
    But do we want that and how do we treat char?
 This would be inconsistent and confusing again.
    Is saving two chars for `(. .:$v)` or four to use the explicit `(set . $v)` worth it?
+ * On the other hand we ideally want to mirror the conceptual behaviour of mut and make.
+   There we have the same problem because we want a simple syntax for type conversions which would mirror assignments in mut.
+Writing `(@T .)` is obviously preferred to `(@T .:.)`
+ * But like mut we want to allow an easy append syntax for list construction `(list|int 1 2 3)`
+ * Maybe we should look for a combination of spare markers … yes maybe this is what `++` is for?
+   We could hide cat and append behind a specially marked tag (list|int ++; 1 2 3) and can even provide an alternative version using lists instead of tupl `('' ++:['a' 2 null])` or even combined version `(buf ++:(log_prefix) .key '=' .val)`
+ * (list|int ++ 1 2 3) would look much better, we can use a custom resolver for make and mut to treat ++ as a reserved identifier within these specs and in second position only.

- * Do we add a merge spec?
+Do we add a merge spec?
 Is the concept of merging values even clear enough?
  * We use edit ops for complex str, raw and list mutations, we can already merge keyers by using them as deltas, we could default to add for numbers and even spans, but from an delta point of view primitive values other than str and raw use simple assignment in the end.
-   * The merge concept would really only makes sense if applied to the mut spec. then it does is allow some sugar to combine a common operation and assignment into one call:
+ * The merge concept would really only makes sense if applied to the mut spec.
+Then all it does is allow some sugar to combine a common operation and assignment into one call:
       (.
 1 2 3) instead of (set . (add 1 2 3))
  * How would we even generalize the merge aspect for plain arguments beyond str and raw?
  * Let's keep it simple and revisit when we think more about time, span, enum and bits values

- * Dicts are more or less `<list|obj key:str val:any>`.
-If we introduce a named key val obj type into the core type system, we could allow conversion between `dict ` and `list|@keyval`, and promote dict not only to a real idxr but to an appender as well.
+More ideas:
+ * we could use `{.+:3}` or `{.+:-2}` to increment or decrement numbers
+ * we could also use `{.+;}` or `{.*;}` to toggle bool